shiftkey/scribble/docs/why.md

 And it's not like there's a lack of options out there - you can check out tools like [Sandcastle](http://shfb.codeplex.com/), [GhostDoc](http://submain.com/products/ghostdoc.aspx), [Doxygen](http://www.stack.nl/~dimitri/doxygen/) and [Live Documenter](http://theboxsoftware.com/products/live-documenter/) to get a feel for what's out there.

-## Are we documenting the right things?
+### Are we documenting the right things?

 What's the first thing that comes to mind when you think of .NET documentation?
 XML documentation, right?

 While xml-docs have their place, its a very specific type of documentation for a specific use case - that is, Intellisense inside Visual Studio.
+Things that have built on top of that are essentially codegen tools.

 Why aren't we capturing things other sorts of information?

  - code snippets
  - tutorials
  - API walkthroughs
+ - releases details

-## Others are doing things differently
+### Others are doing things differently

 TODO: find some good examples of other projects doing cool things with documentation